Durgesh013/life-expectancy-ml-project/README.md

 ## Project Overview

-Predicts **life expectancy of countries** using health, economic, and demographic indicators.
+This project predicts **life expectancy of countries** using health, economic, and demographic indicators.
 Uses a **Linear Regression pipeline** to ensure consistent preprocessing and predictions.
 The trained model is saved locally using **joblib**.